Student-led discussion strategies are a great way to boost collaboration in your classroom!

 #3 Two Thoughts and a Question

-This collaborative activity encourages students to recognize their understanding and pushes them to reach for more information.
+This collaborative activity encourages students to recognise their understanding and pushes them to reach for more information.

 At the end of a lesson, ask your students to quickly get together for 2Ts and a Q. Students then discuss their thinking during the lesson with each other.